aclist/dztui/README.md

 - Concatenate launch options to pass to Steam
 - Connect to mod-enabled LAN servers

+## Design philosophy

+DZGUI is the longest actively maintained graphical server browser and mod manager for Linux.
+It follows a specific set of guidelines, enumerated below:

+- Provide a free and open-source tool under GPL
+- Do not use undocumented, third-party servers to aggregate data; no central "DZGUI" server
+- All connections go to Steam and DayZ servers directly; the tool should function in perpetuity without intermediary endpoints
+- Target Linux desktop and Steam deck specifically; not a cross-platform tool

 ## Setup and usage

 Refer to the documentation for installation and setup instructions:

 - [GitHub](https://aclist.github.io/dzgui/index.html)
 - [Mirror (Codeberg)](https://aclist.codeberg.page)

 ![A screenshot of DZGUI](/images/example.png)